Español English

 The soil must be fertile and very well drained; use a garden substrate with 20% sand and 25% organic matter.

-Water regularly so that the soil is always a bit damp (never water); if they suffer drought they can lose the leaves and even some branches.
+Water regularly so that the soil is always a bit damp (never water); if Tropical smoke bush suffers drought it can lose the leaves and even some branches.

 Fertilize in autumn with manure or compost.